TutulDevs/NO-BS-JS/weird/S4/Readme.md

 };
 ```

-This is an expression binded to a variable.
+👆 This is an expression binded to a variable.
 Since, functions are objects, we binded an object to the `anonymousGreet` variable.

-When we create a function expression and pointed it to a variable then an object is created on the fly.
+When we create a function expression and point it to a variable, an object is created on the fly.
 When a function is written as a statement, it does nothing.
 It means the JS engine does nothing.

 We can't declare the `anonymousGreet` before assigning the function expression.
 Because it's a variable, it's `undefined` initially and we cannot expect a function expression from `undefined`.